mui/mui-x/docs/data/advanced-components/overview.md

 The MUI X Pro Plan expands on the limitations of the Community Plan with more advanced features such as multi-filtering, multi-sorting, column resizing and column pinning.

 The Pro Plan is available under a commercial license—visit the [Pricing](https://mui.com/pricing/) page for details.
+This plan contains the features that are at the limit of what the open-source model can sustain.
+For instance, providing a very comprehensive set of components.
+The price of the plan is designed to be accessible to most professionals.

 Pro Plan packages: